-Summer journal keeping is the bomb.
+Summer journal keeping is the bomb with these summer journal ideas.
 Yep, there’s no doubt about it — summer is most students’ favorite time of year.
 This special season is filled with laughter, sunshine, and a limitless sense of freedom that is exciting and inspiring to kids (and really, to people of all ages!).

 Whether your kids are spending their summer vacation at a faraway beach or amusement park, or simply relaxing and exploring here at home, they’re sure to be having lots of fun and enjoying their new routines.